dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

   EXPECT_CALL(foo, Bar(Truly(IsEven)));
 ```

-Note that the predicate function / functor doesn't have to return `bool`.
+Note that the predicate function / functor doesn'type have to return `bool`.
 It
 works as long as the return value can be used as the condition in the statement
 `if (condition) ...`.